akumuli/Documentation/Query-language.md

 }
 ```

-This will return list of all series names.
+This will return the list of all series names.
 For example:

 ```
 +cpu host=Foo